- 30 maart 2023

 Amsterdam’s climate footprint

-This means that at least 78% of Amsterdam’s climate footprint comes from activities elsewhere.
+This means that at least 78 per cent of Amsterdam’s climate footprint comes from activities elsewhere.
 The figures also show that these emissions, which occur mainly in production chains far from the city itself, have not structurally decreased.
 The development of indirect emissions closely follows the trend of economic growth and contraction.
 As a city, we can influence this trend by consuming fewer new goods which come at a high environmental cost.
 For example, animal-based food can be replaced by plant-based food, and electronics can be repaired on a larger scale so that they last longer.

 This figure shows how different types of goods affect the natural world in different ways.
 The city’s food consumption comes with the highest environmental costs, mainly due to a high degree of ecotoxicity because its production leads to nitrogen or pesticides in soil or water.
 Another factor is that we simply consume lots of food in Amsterdam.
 The actual impact of food is likely lower than reported here, though, because some products with relatively low environmental costs (such as wine and beer) are underrepresented in the method (see the Technical Document for details).